DAVID BICK, MD

 David Bick is dedicated to changing the practice of medicine through the utilization of genomic sequencing.
 At The Smith Family Clinic for Genomic Medicine, Bick sees patients and families who are considering whole genome sequencing for the diagnosis of rare undiagnosed and misdiagnosed disease.
 He is committed to providing the best experience possible for both his patients and referring physicians and colleagues.

 Bick brings more than 20 years of clinical experience to The Smith Family Clinic for Genomic Medicine.
 A board-certified clinical geneticist and clinical molecular geneticist, he excels in translating human genetic disease discoveries and incorporating new molecular genetic techniques into patient diagnosis and care.
+Bick also serves on the Alabama Rare Disease Advisory Council, which was established in 2018 to address rare disease policies that will positively impact the residents of the state.

 Before coming to The Smith Family Clinic for Genomic Medicine, Bick directed a clinical genomics laboratory at the Medical College of Wisconsin (MCW) and Children’s Hospital of Wisconsin.
 He was chief of the division of genetics in the department of pediatrics at MCW.
 Bick earned his MD from George Washington University in Washington, D.C., and completed his pediatrics internship and residency, fellowship in medical genetics and postdoctoral fellowship at Yale University in New Haven, Conn.